 A stroke is an interruption in or blockage of the blood supply to any part of the brain.
 A stroke is also called an infarct.
 Multi-infarct means that more than one area in the brain has been injured due to a lack of blood.
 If blood flow is stopped for longer than a few seconds, the brain cannot get oxygen.
 Brain cells can die, causing permanent damage.

 When these strokes affect a small area, there may be no symptoms of a stroke.
 These are called silent strokes.
 Over time, as more areas of the brain are damaged, the symptoms of MID appear.
 Not all strokes are silent.
-Larger strokes that affect strength, sensation, or other brain and nervous system (neurologic) function can also lead to MID.
+Larger strokes that affect strength, sensation, or other brain and nervous system (neurologic) functions can also lead to MID.
 Risk factors for MID include: diabetes, hardening of the arteries (atherosclerosis), high blood pressure (hypertension), smoking, and stroke."

 Source: click here.